CompArchCam/styleguide/content/citet.md

 title = "citation as nouns"
 +++

-Citation are not nouns.
+Citations are not nouns.
 For example, this is wrong:

 - *We build on the work of [32].*